 Narcissistic collapse isn’t a condition or a formal symptom of NPD.

-Instead, some assume it’s a behavioral and emotional response to frustration and pain when someone feels they’ve had a setback.
+Instead, some assume a narcissistic breakdown is a behavioral and emotional response to frustration and pain when someone feels they’ve had a setback.

 Dr. Alexander Lapa, a psychiatrist at Ocean Recovery Centre in Blackpool, United Kingdom, explains that narcissistic collapse happens when a person with NPD can’t maintain their superior or confident image.